 One just has to hear Peter Byck speak or even spend a little bit of time with him to learn he is not your average professor and not your average anything for that matter.
 He is engaging, passionate, fun, funny and did I say passionate?
 And he is very very busy.
 Peter is the director, producer and writer of Carbon Nation and Soil Carbon Cowboys – an on-going series of short films produced in collaboration with Arizona State University.
 He is also working with scientists and ranchers on soil health and soil carbon storage research via regenerative grazing.
 But here is the real reason why I am beyond excited to spend time with Peter and share his story: through his humor, his curious mind and his respectful approach, Peter has successfully found common ground among liberals and conservatives.
 He knows that these groups are not as polarized as the popular press loves to present.
 Join me to learn how he works his magic and be prepared to be utterly delighted by this impactful human being.
-This show made possible due to the generous support of the Chapman Automotive Group.

 SUPPORT THE CREATION OF PODCASTS LIKE THIS ONE: BECOME A MEMBER TODAY!